 The smaller mounds from the Iron Age and later have not been investigated, although surface finds prove that Tepe Hesar remained inhabited, as one could have expected, because this part of the Silk Road, from Rhagae to Susia, continued to be in use.
 In the west, the Median kingdom came into being in the second quarter of the first millennium; its armies came along the road and subdued the Parthians.
 Later, both Media and Parthia were part of the Achaemenid and Seleucid Empires, until the Parthians turned the tables and united Iran.
 Directly west of Tepe Hesar, Hecatompylos flourished.

-That surprises are not excluded, was proved during my visit in 2005.
+That surprises are still possible, was proved during my visit in 2005.
 We stayed for some time at Tepe Hesar, and someone found a human skull, which we have duly reported to the Iranian archaeological authorities.